 Credit: 0.5-4

 This course examines contemporary environmental problems, introducing the major concepts pertaining to human interactions with the biosphere.
-We explore this interaction on both local and global scales.
-Course topics include basic principles of ecology (flows of energy, cycling of matter and the role of feedback), the impacts of human technology, the roots of our perceptions about and reactions to nature, the social and legal framework for responding to problems, and economic issues surrounding environmental issues.
-We discuss methods for answering questions regarding the consequences of our actions and, using a systems approach, focus on methods for organizing information to evaluate complex issues.
-The course is three-quarters discussion and lecture and one-quarter workshop.
-The workshops include field trips, experience with collecting data, and application of systems thinking.
+We will explore this interaction at both local and global scales.
+Course topics include basic principles of ecology (flows of energy, cycling of matter and the role of feedback), the impacts of human technology, the roots of our perceptions about and reactions to nature, the social and legal framework for responding to problems and economic issues surrounding environmental issues.
+We will discuss methods for answering questions regarding the consequences of our actions and, using a systems approach, focus on methods for organizing information to evaluate complex issues.
+The format of the course will be three-quarters discussion and lecture and one-quarter workshop.
+The workshops will include field trips, experience with collecting data, and application of systems thinking.
 This course taken at Kenyon, paired with any biology course, counts toward the natural science diversification requirement.
 This course is required for the major.
 No prerequisite.
 Offered every year.

 Credit: 0.25-2 QR

-This course is an introduction to the field and laboratory techniques used in environmental science.
-Students receive an overview of scientific and research methods, data handling and field techniques to assess water quality, soil characteristics and ecosystem composition and health.
-This is a community-engaged learning course: Students will travel to a local farm (transportation provided by instructor) to assess the long-term environmental effects of switching from conventional to sustainable agricultural practices.
-This course counts toward the lab skills major requirement.
-This interdisciplinary course does not count toward the completion of any diversification requirement.
+An introduction to the field and laboratory techniques used in environmental science.
+Students will receive an overview of scientific and research methods, data handling and field techniques to assess water quality, soil characteristics and ecosystem composition and health.
+This counts toward the lab skills major requirement.
 Prerequisite: ENVS 112.
 Offered every fall semester.

 Credit: 0.5-4 QR

-This course examines the processes used to understand, analyze and solve environmental problems.
+An examination of the processes used to understand, analyze and solve environmental problems.
 Students are introduced to the use of mathematics and statistics to analyze environmental data.
 Problems involving stock, dimensions, mass balance, energy and population analysis are studied.
 Applied static and dynamical modeling of environmental problems is emphasized.
 This counts toward the quantitative skills requirement for the major.
-This interdisciplinary course does not count toward the completion of any diversification requirement.
-Prerequisite: ENVS 112 and declared environmental studies major.
+Prerequisite: ENVS 112.
 Offered every fall.

 Credit: 0.5-4